Dracopristis: Spines and dermal denticles

 Compared to its relatives, Dracopristis possessed proportionally very large dorsal fin spines.
-In the type specimen, the anterior (front) spine is roughly 57 cm long (about 27% of the length of the body), while the shorter posterior (back) spine is roughly 40 cm long.
+In the holotype specimen, the first dorsal fin spine is roughly 57 cm long (about 27% of the length of the body), while the shorter second dorsal fin spine is roughly 40 cm long.
 Both spines are ornamented with rows of small, rounded denticles along their lateral sides and two rows of larger, recurved denticles along their anterior sides.
 The first spine is strongly swept backwards, while the second is much straighter.
 Both dorsal spines articulate with the basal cartilages of the dorsal fins.

 The skin was coated in fine dermal denticles, the size and shape of which varied depending on their position on the body.
-The largest of these were leaf-shaped and distributed along the back of the head, whereas the smaller, shorter denticles were present along the fins and rostrum.
-The bases of the dermal denticles were wide, and while they were tightly packed, they did not overlap with one another.
+The largest of these were leaf-shaped and distributed along the back of the head, whereas smaller denticles were present along the fins and rostrum.
+The bases of the dermal denticles were wide, and while they were tightly packed they did not overlap with one another.
 Denticles up to 5 mm in diameter were present within the mouth and gill basket.

 Teeth

-The largest teeth of D. hoffmanorum could reach up to 2 cm in width, and were arranged into 12 laterally (towards the outside) positioned rows.
-Their appearance is similar to those of other ctenacanthiforms such as Glikmanius and Heslerodus in sharing a cladodont (multi-cusped) crown morphology and a reniform (d-shaped) root.
+The largest teeth of D. hoffmanorum could reach up to 1.6 cm in width, and were arranged into 12 laterally positioned rows.
+Their appearance is similar to those of other ctenacanthiforms such as Glikmanius and Heslerodus in sharing a cladodont (multi-cusped) crown morphology and a d-shaped base (or root).
 Unlike other known ctenacanths, however, the cusps on the teeth of Dracopristis are relatively short, broad, and triangular in shape.
 The teeth possess five cusps each, with the central cusp being more than twice the height of the outer four.
-The tooth cusps are ornamented with multiple rows of denticles down their length, the arrangement of which is unique to this species.
-The dentition is morphologically homodont (teeth do not vary in shape), although the rows of teeth do decrease in size further into the mouth.
+The tooth cusps are ornamented with multiple rows of denticles down their length in a unique arrangement.
+The dentition is morphologically homodont (teeth do not vary in shape), although the rows of teeth do decrease in size further back into the mouth.
 The teeth on the frontmost row are over twice the crown height of those of the backmost row.
-In the 2021 description, it is suggested that tooth replacement was very slow.
+In the 2021 description, it is suggested that the teeth were shed very slowly.